mebn/klas/README.md

 https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md

-Install this on the server (raspberry pi)
+Install klas on the raspberry pi and start with `node index`